widmogrod/zf2-assetic-module/docs/config.md

 ##### Filters section

-This section belong to `collection` section and is composed from fallowing options:
+This section belongs to `collection` section and is composed from following options:

 | Name   | Type    | Required | Description |
 |--------|---------|----------|-------------|